Dicelette/i18n/en/docusaurus-plugin-content-docs/current/config/index.md

 sidebar_position: 1
 ---

-The following commands are restricted by default to members with the `Manage Roles` permission.
+The following commands are restricted by default to members with the <mark>Manage Roles</mark> permission.

 You can view the current server configuration with the `/config display` commands :
 :::usage